Spoiler Alert: Conquerwild named the OOFOS Sport Recovery Slide Sandals as the best camp shoes overall!!

-- You can purchase them in 2 variations of black, 2 variations of gray, green or navy.
+- Come in 2 variations of black, 2 variations of gray, green or navy.

-- Convenient pull tabs make these shoes easy to put on, even though they’re snug-fitting.
+- Convenient pull tabs make them easy to put on.

-- They’re a bit on the ugly side (in my opinion, of course).
+- They’re a bit ugly (in my opinion, of course).

-- Sizes come in small, medium, large and extra large, so it may not always be a perfect fit for you.
+- Sizes come in small, medium, large and extra large- it may be hard to find the perfect fit.